Primordial reheating in $f(R)$ cosmology by spontaneous decay of scalarons: A Model of Particle Creation

 so long as sufficient energy density $\rho_R$ is available in the scalaron field.
-The corresponding {\em sufficiency condition} $\rho_R \geq \varepsilon^4$ translates to
+The corresponding {\em sufficiency condition} $\rho_R \geq 8\varepsilon^4/3\sqrt{3}$ translates to

-The assumption of the created particles having the same energy $\varepsilon$ is expected to give reasonable estimates for macroscopic quantities.
+In formulating the above scenario, although we employed the average energy $\varepsilon $ per particle, it is expected to give reasonable estimates for macroscopic quantities.
 Within every decay time $\Gamma^{-1}$, the volume $V(t)$ is populated with particles of different energies $\tilde{\varepsilon}$ with a probability determined by quantum mechanics.
 In the present formulation, we are interested in the time evolution of the macroscopic energy density $\rho(t)$, which is assumed to be uniform throughout the volume $V(t)$ by the postulate of homogeneity and isotropy of the Universe.
+Moreover, since the energy density is a macroscopic quantity, its rate of change is slower than the decay rate $\Gamma$.
 Consequently, it is reasonable to take the average energy $\varepsilon$ of all particles created within the time-span of inverse decay rate $\Gamma^{-1}$.

-Since the scalar curvature $R(t)$ decreases in the course of evolution, the sufficiency condition (\ref{condition}) will not be satisfied at some point of time $t_*$.
-From that time onwards, available energy in the scalarons will be insufficient, and only a fraction $\zeta(t)$ of the $\mathcal{N}(t)$ cells could be occupied, given by
+Since the scalar curvature $R(t)$ decreases in the course of evolution, the equality in sufficiency condition (\ref{condition}) will be reached at some point of time $t_*$.
+From that time onwards, that is for $t>t_*$, available energy in the scalarons field will be insufficient, and consequently only a fraction $\zeta(t) = \rho_R/(8\varepsilon^4/3\sqrt{3})$ of the $\mathcal{N}(t)$ cells can be filled up

 so that the particle production rate becomes